 Conclusion

-Human errors occur in the workplace when you least expect them; however, they are also the results of many factors.
+Human errors occur in the workplace when you least expect them; however, they also result from many factors.
 To reduce or completely prevent them from occurring at your workplace, you’ve got to take action steps.
-By applying these preventive measures will greatly increase the chances of preventing or reducing human errors to its minimum.
+Applying these preventive measures will greatly increase the chances of preventing or reducing human errors to a minimum.

 By Ovie J. Ominigbo